Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Case Studies

-By leveraging the \code{Abduction} effect, itself easily definable, our strategy accomodates a \emph{wide variety} of policies.
-In addition to the aforementioned saturation-based policy, we investigated a highly parallel policy (available in the Supplementary Material) that recursively explores abduction candidates concurrently.
-Moreover, we iteratively improved the saturation-based policy, introducing additional hyperparameters to better control the complexity of propagating known facts, ultimately bringing the total to 18.
-This process was the most time-intensive part of the case study, but---crucially---no change was ever needed to the strategy code, and thus to the demonstrations, allowing us to iterate fast and to maintain and optimize multiple policies concurrently.
+By leveraging the standard \code{Abduction} effect, which is definable in its full generality using Delphyne's extensible effect system, our strategy accommodates a wide variety of policies.
+We iteratively improved our saturation-based policy (Appendix~\ref{ap:invariant-strategies-policies}), introducing additional hyperparameters to better control the computational cost of propagating known facts.
+This process was most time-intensive, but---crucially---no change was ever needed to the strategy code, and thus to the demonstrations, allowing us to iterate fast and to maintain and optimize multiple policies concurrently.
 Had our program been written in a traditional way, without a strict separation between core and search logic, frequent refactorings would have been required, and supporting multiple search algorithms at the same time would have introduced significant additional complexity.
-Finally, the separation of strategies and policies allows policies to be assembled from reusable, application-agnostic components.
-In this case, the two search policies we developed for the \code{Abduction} effect are not tied to invariant synthesis and can be reused in a variety of domains that benefit from abductive reasoning.